JSv4/OpenContracts/docs/walkthrough/step-9-corpus-actions.md

 ### Supported Actions

-[!NOTE]
-Currently, you have to configure all of this via the Django admin dashboard (`http://localhost:8000/admin` if you're using our local deployment), We'd like to expose this functionality using our React frontend, but the required
+**NOTE:** Currently, you have to configure all of this via the Django admin dashboard (`http://localhost:8000/admin` if you're using our local deployment), We'd like to expose this functionality using our React frontend, but the required GUI elements and GraphQL mutations need to be built out.
+A good starter PR for someone ;-).

 Currently, a CorpusAction can be configured to run one of three types of analyzers automatically: